courselabs/project-cicd/README.md

 git push project main
 ```

-And then run a new build in Jenkins.
+And run a new build in Jenkins.
 When it completes you should see your new images listed on Docker Hub, and when you inspect an image you should see the build tags in the labels.

 </details><br/>